 Sea otters live in extremely cold waters of a North Pacific Habitat.
 They do not have blubber, like many other aquatic mammals.
 How do they stay warm?

-Students examine research that explores how sea otters use a unique method of staying warm: adaptive metabolic remodeling.
+In this worksheet, students examine research that explores how sea otters use a unique method of staying warm: adaptive metabolic remodeling.
 After reading a short passage describing sea otters and their habitat, students analyze a graph.
 The data and information is based on a Science Journal article.

 The graph explores a BMR, basal metabolic rate, in otters and compares it to a predicted BMR in other mammals.
 Another line shows proton leak in sea otter muscles.
+There is a short reading section that describes BMR and how sea otters survive in cold water.

 A graph illustrates hypermetabolism, a condition where the mitochondria in the muscles leak protons as a method of keeping warm.
 Students then answer several questions related to the reading and follow up with a CLAIM – EVIDENCE – REASONING (CER).